 The Intel NUC has become a popular device for a variety of use cases.
-It's quite a powerful little box that can be used as a regular Windows/Linux machine, a Home Theater PC (HTPC), or a techie Test/Dev box for many different types of software, including VMware ESXi - and even vSAN!
-This will be a short blog post on setting up a USB boot stick for the installation of ESXi.
+It’s quite a powerful little box that can be used as a regular Windows/Linux machine, a Home Theater PC (HTPC), or a techie Test/Dev box for many different types of software, including VMware ESXi - and even vSAN!
+This will be a short blog post on setting up a USB boot stick for the installation of ESXi on a SanDisk Ultra Fit 16GB USB.
 The process used here can be put towards any other OS as well.

 Obtain ISO Image